Everyone has her own version of Paris—this is ours a list of the Best things to do in Paris.

 7. Our favorite small museum is the Musée Rodin, in the 7th—this couldn’t be more beautiful.
 There is also a wonderful café outdoors for lunch.

-8. Even though it’s terribly touristy, a boat tour on the Seine at night is one of the best ways to see Paris, particularly at night.
-There is also a water taxi (Batobus), which runs during the day; it makes periodic stops—and doesn’t have the obnoxiously loud taped tour guide.
+8. Even though it’s terribly tripisty, a boat trip on the Seine at night is one of the best ways to see Paris, particularly at night.
+There is also a water taxi (Batobus), which runs during the day; it makes periodic stops—and doesn’t have the obnoxiously loud taped trip guide.

 www.yachtsdeparis.fr (high end, but worth it)